imagej/imagej.github.io/_pages/plugins/mtrack/index.md

 Next, the user selects the movie.
 The movie to be uploaded is the original movie coming out of the microscope.
 In simple mode, the program will do a pseudo flat-field correction by default.
 This preprocessed movie will only be used for object recognition of seeds, not for end-point detection.
 End point detection will always be performed on the original image.

 In the advanced mode, the user has the option to either perform a flat-field correction and apply a median filter of a chosen radius.
 Alternatively, the user can upload their own preprocessed movie.
-(Read more about [Preprocessing(MTrack)](Preprocessing(MTrack) "wikilink")).
+(Read more about [Preprocessing(MTrack)](Preprocessing(MTrack))).

 For the movie type, choose one of the three supported options: